 1. A real test for Artificial Intelligence (AI)

-There were big expectations for AI in 2017.
+There were big expectations for AI in the past years.
 In fact, some people expected to see voice control and smart assistants like Alexa or Siri exploding in the workplace.
 However, AI hasn’t been fully integrated into financial management yet.
 According to Mark Gandy, a consultant providing CFO services for small to medium-sized businesses at G3CFO, the financial field still needs to catch up with that.

 “Marketing makes the most sense for now where AI can be used to spot trends and consumer behaviors.
 FP&A is where I hope to see AI being tested through 2018” says Mr. Gandy.
 Along those lines, some experts think that software robotics will be one of the preferred channels to test AI in 2108.
 For instance, Chris Bevelander, CFO and COO of the company DocWolves, believes that AI “applied in writing robot reports” will be one of this year’s most important tech trends in financial management.

-There is no doubt that AI will be a big deal in 2018.
+There is no doubt that AI has been a big deal in 2018 and will expand its impact in 2019.
 A recent survey of 235 business executives carried out by Narrative Science found that 38% of companies are already using AI and 62% will use AI technologies by 2018.

 2. Automated accounting and transactions gain momentum